 Rewriting Newton’s 2nd law results in the Impulse/Momentum equation F x t = M x V. This should be familiar since Force and Time are the x, y coordinates for the Impulse (force) curves and F x t is the definition of impulse.
 So with Impulse equaling Momentum, we can define the rowing stroke cycle as: The drive velocity is the result of Impulse and the recovery velocity is the result of momentum.

-Recovery in the tank: We don’t have boat velocity or acceleration curves in the rowing tank, and there is no useful driving force on the recovery in the tank from momentum because of the literally astronomical reversal in mass ratios from our predominant 6 to 1 when considering our mass to the boats mass which is supported by an almost frictionless surface of water, as compared to the mass of the earth which we are affixed to!
+Recovery in the tank: We don’t have boat velocity or acceleration curves in the rowing tank, and there is no useful driving force on the recovery in the tank from momentum because of the literally astronomical reversal in mass ratios from our predominant 6 to 1 when considering our mass to the boat’s mass which is supported by an almost frictionless surface of the water, as compared to the mass of the earth which we are affixed to!

 Instantaneous Tank Display:

-Below is data curves from a display from an indoor tank equipped with force measurement instrumentation.
-Shown are instantaneous Force Curves (Impulse Curves) and Handle Speed Curves with a red “+” indicating the position of the port hand and a green “+” for starboard hand, which also indicates the relative positioning of the hands on both sets of curves.
+Below are data curves from a display from an indoor tank equipped with force measurement instrumentation.
+Shown are instantaneous Force Curves (Impulse Curves) and Handle Speed Curves with a red “+” indicating the position of the port hand and a green “+” for starboard hand, which also indicates the relative positioning of the hands-on on both sets of curves.
 Note the bar graphs on the right side are refreshed once per stroke.
 The curves are from two 16-year-old scullers so we try not to be judgmental.
 The more accomplished sculler is on the right (stroke) side.
 The less accomplished with regard to technique is on the left (bow).
 Click to enlarge the following screenshot:

 Reading the display going clockwise: Force curves are in the upper quadrant for both rowers with a red dot indicating port and the green dot starboard.
 The next quadrant is handle speed represented as a bar graph with the length of the bar representing stroke length and the relative starting point of each bar indicating the furthest catch angle for each side of each rower.
 Numerical catch angles are to the right of each bar.
 There is a threshold value of 10-newtons that has to be exceeded before the bar is shaded and that visually represents the true catch.
 The length of shading represents total effective stroke length until the 10-newtons threshold is crossed again.
 The goal here is to have no white showing at the start of the bar, indicating a quick catch.
-It is almost impossible to eliminate all the white at the end of the bar due to momentum, however excessive white area at the finish will indicate disengagement with the water i.e., pulling down into ones lap and washing out.
+It is almost impossible to eliminate all the white at the end of the bar due to momentum, however excessive white area at the finish will indicate disengagement with the water i.e., pulling down into one’s lap and washing out.

 The 3rd quadrant shows power per side for each sculler in watts and stroke rate.
 This is not absolute power but relative power because the mechanics of the tank are so much different from the boat that it is beyond the calibration range of the software as it exists at this time.

 The last quadrant shows the handle speed for each sculler.
-The shape and slope are similar to that seen in the boat, with the exception of immediately after the catch is more continuous mainly because the blade is being pulled through the water rather than being supported by the water and forced to match boat speed, as in the boat.
+The shape and slope are similar to that seen in the boat, with the exception of immediately after the catch are more continuous mainly because the blade is being pulled through the water rather than being supported by the water and forced to match boat speed, as in the boat.
 The shape of the handle speed curve ends up looking like a “peanut”, curved downward at both ends with top and bottom mirroring one another.
 See the following video: (Refresh the Browser to view, then Click to Open)

 This video shows the same two young scullers using the tank.
 You can hear me coaching them by questioning them: “When you accelerate your hands at the end of the stroke, what does that do to the shape of the (handle speed) curve?”
 In this way, they learn by doing, assisted by real-time feedback.
 This is a much quicker, and more long-lasting coaching method, that works so much better than hoping that they will interpret your words correctly.

 From experience, we have learned that if the rower is self-coaching in the tank, he or she can only effectively look at one quadrant at a time.
 By playing the video over and over you should see most of the following takeaways: The bow person (left side) has trouble with the side-to-side synergism as compared to the stroke person (right side).
 The slope of the curve at the Catch is different between the bow and the stroke, and this is also reflected in the slip at the catch shown by the bar chart.
-What you can’t know is that the person in stroke seat has primarily sculled, whereas the bow person has primarily rowed sweep.
+What you can’t know is that the person in the stroke seat has primarily sculled, whereas the bow person has primarily rowed sweep.
 The bow person is quite a bit taller while being short on each end of the stroke.
 You can see that there is less handle speed acceleration during the stroke from the bow person than the stroke.
 There is a different hand speed away from the release on the recovery by the two athletes, which does not help synergism.

-Problems like these can be easily seen and identified by the rowers in real time as well as by the coach.
+Problems like these can be easily seen and identified by the rowers in real-time as well as by the coach.
 From our experience, identical problems occur on the water and in the tank.
 Once pointed out, the problems can usually be quickly fixed.

 Also during the practice, a video can be made of the output data along with a video of what the problems look like from the stern or side-view, side or bow view and sent via cell phone immediately to the athlete.
 This is a very powerful tool.
-When environmental conditions of wind and weather, or school constraints impact training time, then real-time tank sessions are a much better use of coaching time then on-the-water sessions.
+When environmental conditions of wind and weather, or school constraints impact training time, then real-time tank sessions are a much better use of coaching time than on-the-water sessions.

 By: Jim Dreher and Coleen Fuerst: 2/17/2017